spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/04_Decisions.md

 ## Understanding the *case* Structure

 **Case structure – specialized selection structure**

-**Use when there are several distinct possible values for a single variable**

-**And each value requires a different subsequent action**
+* Use when there are several distinct possible values for a single variable and each value requires a different subsequent action

 ---
 ## Summary